Optimization Tips : Outlook Social Connector, iCloud Sync and other Best Practices

 If Calendar items are missing on the phone but are in your Outlook, set to sync all calendar appointments.
 There are similar settings for Androids located HERE

-TIP: When prompted from the phone, select LEAVE on the phone.
+TIP: When prompted from the phone, select Remove Icloud data from the phone.

 Items not showing up on your phone?